Jannaram, Enkuru mandal

 Jannaram is a populated major village in Enkuru mandal, with an area of 20.88 km^{2}.

-Economy

-Jannaram is a major economic power in the Enkuru revenue division.
-Jannaram has solid fertile soil and irrigation is supported by the river of Wyra and Nagarjuna Sagar left canal.
-Jannaram has experienced a modest growth during the period of Chandra Babu Naidu ruling.
-As a major village in Enkuru, Jannaram is politically very active, sociologically dominant, agriculturally rich.
-Major source of income comes from Agriculture and other services.
+Major source of income is agriculture and there's minor service activity.
 There is no commercial industry located in Jannaram.
-Jannaram produces almost all of the cotton, paddy, mrichi and all other commercial and cereals in Enkuru.
-Jannaram is a large paddy producer in Enkuru.

 Demography of Jannaram

 As of the 2011 Indian census, Jannaram had a population of 3,900.
 Males constitute 51% of the population and females 49%.
 Jannaram has an average literacy rate of 78.50%, greater than the Mandal average.
 In Jannaram, 10% of the population are under 6 years of age.
 Most of well educated people well settled in towns and most of people in different high positions in different places.